 Research

-My research focuses on geographic information organization, access, and use.
-This includes the Research Data Management (RDM) of geospatial data, research data disovery, information-seeking behavior of scientists, as well as job analyses of data managers facilitating research data services.
-Also, I have used Geographic Information Systems (GIS) to spatially analyze information agency locations, market areas, and information agency services and resources.
+My research focuses on the planet and its life through the study of geographic information organization, access, and use.
+This includes the Research Data Management (RDM) of geospatial data across disciplines, data disovery, information-seeking behavior of scientists, data management plans, as well as job analyses of the data professions facilitating research data services.
+Also, I have conducted spatial analyses for public library locations, market areas, and information agency services and resources.
+Here are links to my profiles in Scopus and Google Scholar.

 - Data Services Librarians’ Responsibilities and Perspectives on Research Data Management